 Specialty areas that have direct numbers include:

+To protect our patients, staff and visitors, Banner Health facilities have extensive plans in place for emergency management.
 Regular meetings and drills are conducted to ensure the facility is ready to face any potential internal or external threat.

 1. What is Emergency Management?